bermannoah/restart-wt-masterclass/README.md

 - Noah Berman (noah@wetransfer.com)
 - other details etc @ https://noahberman.org
-- work for https://wetransfer.com as a backend developer
+- work for https://wetransfer.com as a (security && backend) engineer
 - not a "traditional developer" - photographer/writer/filmmaker/customer service person, then went to https://turing.io

 ## Who are we?